pulkit1991/hitbtcapi/README.rst

 API Reference
 ===============

-The official documentation can be found `here <https://github.com/hitbtc-com/hitbtc-api>`_.
+The official documentation can be found on the `HitBTC API reference <https://api.hitbtc.com/`_.
 You can also `explore the API <https://api.hitbtc.com/api/2/explore/>`_ using Swagger UI.

 Prerequisites